Commonwealth Scholarship and Fellowship Plan: Organisation

 There is no central body which manages the CSFP.
 Instead, participation is based on a series of bi-lateral arrangements between home and host countries.
 The participation of each country is organised by a national nominating agency, which is responsible for advertising awards applicable to their own country and making nominations to host countries.

-In the United Kingdom of Great Britain and Northern Ireland, which is the biggest contributor to the Plan, this process is managed by the Commonwealth Scholarship Commission in Britain, a non-departmental public body, and funded by the Department for International Development.
-Since 2008, the Foreign and Commonwealth Office no longer contributes financially to the plan and the number and type of scholarships available for students from more developed Commonwealth countries (Australia, The Bahamas, Brunei Darussalam, Canada, Cyprus, Malta, New Zealand, and Singapore) to study in Britain has been reduced..
-Other countries, such as Australia, no longer offer scholarships as part of the CSFP.
+The United Kingdom remains the largest contributor to the Commonwealth Scholarship and Fellowship Plan (CSFP).
+In the UK, Commonwealth Scholarships are administered by the Commonwealth Scholarship Commission in the UK (CSC), an executive non departmental public body of the Foreign, Commonwealth & Development Office (FCDO).
+The CSC is funded by the FCDO through an annual Grant-in-Aid with a number of its scholarships supported through partnerships with UK universities.

+The former Department for International Development (DFID), who previously funded the scheme, merged with the Foreign and Commonwealth Office in 2020 to form the FCDO.
+In recent years, FCDO-funded Commonwealth Scholarships have focused on Sustainable Development Goals and primarily targeted at candidates from OECD defined low- and middle-income Commonwealth countries, with more limited provision for OECD defined high-income countries.

+Participation in the CSFP is voluntary and varies by country; while some countries no longer offer scholarships under the Plan, others—including the United Kingdom and a small number of Commonwealth partners—continue to provide awards through a mix of government, institutional, and partnership funding.

 New reforms were developed to strategically align scholarships with mutual interests for business and innovation between Commonwealth nations.
 During the state visit of President Tony Tan to the UK in October 2014, Her Majesty Queen Elizabeth II announced that the Royal Commonwealth Society of Singapore would be re-established to promote the Commonwealth and to provide new Commonwealth Scholarships and Fellowships in Innovation for Singaporeans.
-The first Commonwealth Scholarship and Fellowship for Innovation were presented in August 2017 to Joshua Cheong and Dr Khoo Hsien Hui by the Rt.
-Hon.
-Sajid Javid.
+The first Commonwealth Scholarship and Fellowship for Innovation were presented in August 2017 to Joshua Cheong and Dr Khoo Hsien Hui by Sajid Javid.